 This site contains affiliate links.
 Please see Policies for more information.

-With just the right amount of sweet and spicy, the spicy, creamy sauce of this Instant Pot Chinese food recipe will be a hit with the whole family.
+With just the right amount of sweet, spicy, and creamy, this Instant Pot Chinese food recipe will be a hit with the whole family.
 Plus, this great recipe uses a lower calorie Greek yogurt instead of mayo, cream cheese, or heavy cream, so you can keep the dish creamy while making it healthier.

 Where’s the Recipe?